-One problem I have with team building assessments is that most of the data gathering and evaluation questions are very passive.
-It seems as if team building is something that happens to people.
-As opposed to people being active players in their work life.
+One problem with team-building assessments is that most data gathering and evaluation questions are passive.
+It seems as if team building happens to people, as opposed to people being active players in their work lives.

-Working with a Managing Partner in a law firm he shared his frustration like this, “We work hard to make this place somewhere people can do their best work, and be happy.
+Working with a Managing Partner in a law firm, he shared his frustration like this, “We work hard to make this place somewhere people can do their best work and be happy.
 And, I keep getting shit from my board about my employee engagement feedback.
-Many of the questions are not appropriate to lawyers.
-The question “I have a best friend at work” these are lawyers and they score low because they do not have time and many do not want best friends at work… Where is the way to determine their effort to be friendly, set goals, be motivated?”
+Many of the questions are not appropriate for lawyers.
+The question “I have a best friend at work” these are lawyers, and they score low because they do not have time, and many do not want best friends at work… Where is the way to determine their effort to be friendly, set goals, be motivated?”

-I thought that was a good question and I went to work on looking for an active process of team coaching and consulting.
+I thought that was a good question, and I went to work looking for an active team coaching and consulting process.
 That brought me to Marshall Goldsmith’s Wheel of Change.

-The useful thing about the wheel of change is that you can accept the organizational system you are a part of, the passive stuff that you cannot control; while making an active choice to make a change, the active stuff that you can control.
+The useful thing about the wheel of change is that you can accept the organizational system you are a part of, the passive stuff you cannot control while making an active choice to change, and the active things you can control.

 “When we bluntly challenge ourselves to figure out what we can change and what we can’t, what to lose and what to keep, we often surprise ourselves with the bold simplicity of our answers and can thus take significant, real steps towards becoming the person we want to be.” – Marshall Goldsmith

 Sharing the wheel of change model, following a 360-Leadership Feedback, with a team or individual you can quickly identify:

 - … a behavior I choose to create or add is _____